Bucharest, Romania

 If you are thinking about moving to Bucharest, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Bucharest varies depending on the area and type of property.
-Generally, apartments in the city centre cost more than those outside of the centre, with prices ranging from around €400-€1,000 per month for apartments, and €500-€2,000 per month for houses," wrote a member in Bucharest.
+Generally, apartments in the city centre cost more than those outside of the centre, with prices ranging from around €400-€1,000 per month for apartments, and €500-€2,000 per month for houses," explained one expat living in Bucharest, Romania.

 "The housing costs are a little higher than in Latvia.
 The cost for a studio is the same.
 But a multiple room apartment outside the city center in Riga should be a bit cheeper.
 Even if there isn't a big difference in the price, the salary rates vary a bit more for the disadvantage of Bucharest...
 We pay a monthly fee of 2100 lei - 470 Euro for rent+utilities for a simple 3 room apartment between the downtown and outskirts.
-Simple studios are around around 250 - 350 Euro," commented one expat who made the move to Bucharest.
+Simple studios are around around 250 - 350 Euro," said one expat in Bucharest.

 How do I meet people in Bucharest?